 There has often been debate about why bees create their honeycomb using the familiar hexagonal shape for each cell.
 Some associate this with “bee intelligence”, some to an eye for a beautiful pattern, some to evolutionary forces and so on.

 There is likely a simple physics-based explanation and maybe a little math.
-But regardless of why bees take this approach, the fact that they do remains an amazing observation.
-Let's take a deeper look.
+Let’s take a deeper look.